Vaughan Oliver: Personal life

+At the time of his death, he lived with his wife, Lee, next door to the former home of artist Aubrey Beardsley.

-Among Oliver's other interests was football.
+In addition to design, Oliver's other interests included football.
 Oliver was a qualified FA coach, and he was a keen supporter of Sunderland.
 He designed the sleeve of their 1992 FA Cup single and had been approached by the club to redesign their crest.

 Oliver died on 29 December 2019 at the age of 62.